Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-voting-frenzy/walkthrough.md

 - We have a logic error where we can vote unlimitedly. &nbsp;
 &nbsp;

 We have 2 choices here: we can do it manually by registering via *addVoter()* and send the vote 10 times, or we can make a smart contract that does that.
-In this approach, I'm going to create a smart contract that does just that, and here is the code. &nbsp;
+In this approach, I'm going to create a smart contract that does just that, and here is the code.
 &nbsp;
 ```solidity
 pragma solidity ^0.8.25;